Detection at a constant probability of false alarm (PVLT)

 title!("Дальностно-доплеровский портрет после обнаружения CFAR")

-Three objects are detected.
-A cube of range Doppler image data over time can also be provided as input to cfar2D, and the detection will be calculated in one step.
+Three objects have been detected.
+As an input signal for cfar2D, you can also provide a cube of rangefinder Doppler image data over time, and the detection will be calculated in one step.

-In this example, we have presented the basic concepts behind CFAR detectors.
-In particular, we have examined how to use the EngeePhased toolkit to perform a cell-averaged CFAR detector on signal and range Doppler images.
-Comparing the performance of the cell-averaged CFAR detector and the detector with the theoretically calculated threshold clearly shows that the CFAR detector is more suitable for real field conditions.
+In this example, we have presented the basic concepts underlying CFAR detectors.
+In particular, we looked at how to use the EngeePhased toolkit to perform a cell-averaged CFAR detector on signals and rangefinder Doppler images.
+A comparison of the characteristics of a CFAR detector with cell averaging and a detector with a theoretically calculated threshold clearly shows that the CFAR detector is more suitable for real field conditions.